NHERI-SimCenter/BRAILS/src/preparedata/README.md

 ```
 resultBIMFileName = dataDir+"/Atlantic_Cities_BIM.geojson"
 ```
-Then run the following command from src/preparedata
+Then run the following command from src/preparedata (This will cost $ because it calls Google API.
+To avoid this, download the [Atlantic geocoding file](https://berkeley.box.com/shared/static/mb8dya89hslfj1eo8rzns2v6gllq4x68.zip) and unzip it in your data/preparedata dir.
+The code will first look into this dir for geocoding information, if it was not there, the code will call Google API.)

 ```
 python geocoding_addr.py